Seneca-ICTOER/OSL740/docs/B-Assignments/assignment1.md

 ## Create a new virtual machine

-Create a new Debian 12 VM (Minimal installation) in **VMWare**, using the following information.
+Create a new Ubuntu 22.04 VM (Minimal installation) in **VMWare**, using the following information.
 You may refer to your lab instructions, logbook and google for any of the steps.
 The installation process is the same as **debhost** in **Lab 1**.
 When asked for partition information, use the defaults.

-- Install a new Debian Minimal VM.
+- Install a new Ubuntu Minimal VM.
 (Do **not** install the GUI version.)
 - The virtual machine name and the internal hostname for the machine must be your Seneca username.
 (Example: cjohnson30)
 - The regular user created during installation must also be your Seneca username.
 - Ensure LVM is used in your installation partitioning.